bUnit-dev/bUnit/docs/docs/getting-started/fixture-details.md

 ---
-uid: fixture-options
+uid: fixture-details
-title: Fixture options in Razor Tests
+title: Fixture Test Details
 ---

-# `<Fixture>` options in Razor Tests
+# `<Fixture>` Test Details

 bUnit's <xref:Bunit.Fixture> component provides different parameters you can set on it, that changes the behavior of the test.
 It also allows you to both set up a component under test, and additional fragments, that can be used in the test.

+> [!WARNING]
+> Razor tests, where <xref:Bunit.Fixture> components are used, are currently only compatible with using xUnit as the general purpose testing framework.

 ## Parameters

-All the parameters the `<Fixture>` support is shown in the listing below:
+All the parameters the <xref:Bunit.Fixture> component support is shown in the listing below:

 [!code-html[](../../samples/tests/razor/AllFixtureParameters.razor)]